microsoft/react-native-windows-samples/docs/ReactInstanceSettings-api-windows.md

 IVector<IReactPackageProvider> PackageProviders { get; }
 ```

-Provides a list of additional NativeModules and custom ViewManagers that should be included in the instance.
+Provides a list of additional native modules and custom view managers that should be included in the instance.

 ### ```Properties```